 Interlibrary Loan

-Request for free anything not available in our collections or subscriptions.
+Current UNE students, faculty, and staff can request free copies of anything not available in our collections or subscriptions.

 Articles

-You can request up to 5 articles from one journal title that has been published within the last 5 years.
+- Limited to 5 articles from a single journal title that has been published within the last 5 years

 Book Chapters